spatialos/UnrealGDK/docs/setup-and-installing.md

 ### Running the Starter Project in the cloud

-To run a cloud deployment, you'll need to prepare your server-worker and client-worker assemblies, and upload them to the cloud.
+To run a cloud deployment, you need to prepare your server-worker and client-worker assemblies, and upload them to the cloud.

 > Building the assemblies can take a while - we recommend installing IncrediBuild, FastBuild, or another build distributor.